qrti/funcList/README.md

 # History
 - __V1.0.5__
-  add supporting multiple filters and VB language support change the command to 'Show Function List' after pressing key F1
+  add supporting multiple filters and VB language change the command to 'Show Function List' after pressing key F1

 # How to run locally
 - open this folder in vsCode and press `F5`